Letters to the Inhabitants of Canada: Contents

 The Congress thanked the population for the services it rendered to its cause and ensured them that troops to protect them were on the way, and would arrive before British reinforcements.
 It also informed them that the Congress had authorized the raising of two battalions in Canada to assist in the cause.
 The people were once again invited to organize local and provincial assemblies, which could choose delegates to represent the province in the Continental Congress.

 Distribution and reaction to the third letter

 The French translation was again printed by Fleury Mesplet; however, it is not certain who in the committee is the author and also if du Simitière was the translator.
 Hazen and Antill delivered copies of the letter to David Wooster, commanding the colonial forces occupying Montreal.
 He oversaw distribution of the letter at the end of February.

-The letter met with no significant response, as the populace was unhappy about being paid for supplies in paper currency, and was otherwise not enamoured of the occupation by the colonial forces.
+The letter met with no significant response, as the populace was unhappy about being paid for supplies in paper currency, and was otherwise not enamored of the occupation by the colonial forces.